cyberbotics/webots/docs/guide/pioneer-3dx.md

 ### Samples

-Here are listed the different example worlds based on the Pionner 3-DX.
+Here are listed the different example worlds based on the Pioneer 3-DX.
 The worlds and controllers can be accessed in the "WEBOTS\_HOME/projects/robots/adept/pioneer3" directory.

 #### pioneer3dx.wbt